KoBeWi/Metroidvania-System/README.md

 - `get_local_cells() -> Array[Vector2i]`: Returns the cells occupied by the room, in local coordinates, i.e. (0, 0) is the top-left coordinate.
 This is useful to determine shape of irregular (not-rectangle) rooms to draw stuff outside the map etc.
 - `room_name`: This property holds the name of the room (i.e. file name of the scene).

 Note that since RoomInstance is basically a singleton within MetSys, only one can be functional inside scene tree.
 When RoomInstance enters tree, it will assign itself to MetSys and automatically remove itself when left.
-If you happen to have multiple room instances (this should be avoided), the newest one will have priority.
+If you happen to have multiple room instances (which should be avoided), the newest one will have priority.

 ### Drawing the map

 Another important feature is drawing the world map.
 Usually the map is drawn in form of minimap and a full map on a separate screen.
 The drawing methods are basic enough to cover any use-case.
 The basic way to draw map is using `MetSys.draw_cell()` method.
 It takes several arguments:
 - `canvas_item`: The CanvasItem that will do the drawing (e.g. your minimap panel).
 - `offset`: Drawing offset of the cell, in map coordinates.
-E.g. (1, 1) will offset cell the cell by `MetSyS.CELL_SIZE`.
+E.g. (1, 1) will offset cell the cell by `MetSyS.CELL_SIZE` (size of a map cell in pixels).
 - `coords`: Map coordinates to draw.
 Usually `offset` and `coords` need to be somewhat in sync.
 - `skip_empty` (optional): If `true`, empty cell texture as defined in [Map Theme](#map-theme) will not be drawn.
 Has no effect if empty texture is not set.
 - `use_save_data` (optional): If `true`, runtime save data will be used to draw the rooms (i.e. discovered cells, overrides etc.).